score-json/json/TSF/trustable/assumptions-of-use/AOU-16.md

 ---

 The integrator shall use C++ versions and compilers that are tested in the CI pipeline, whenever nlohmann/json is used.

+The integrator shall use C++ versions and compilers that are tested in the CI pipeline, whenever nlohmann/json is used within score.